LibreVR/Revive/README.md

 This is a proof-of-concept compatibility layer between the Oculus SDK and OpenVR.

 *WARNING:* This is still pre-release software, don't buy games from the Oculus Store expecting this layer to work for you.
-Even for the games that have installation instructions there may still be compatability issues or it may not work at all for you.
+Even for the games that have installation instructions there may still be compatibility issues or it may not work at all for you.

 # Installation